xcodemario/N33-LA-SimpleCalculator-Starter/README.txt

 22-25.
 Amine worked on the String output, using at first StringBuilder then to StringFormat

 26-27.
-Edited the testing, until it worked, i forgot to put a 0 while trying to test for division by 0.
+Jake edited the testing, until it worked, i forgot to put a 0 while trying to test for division by 0.

-28. Made the format go to 2 decimal places.
+28. Jake made the format go to 2 decimal places.

+29-30.
+Jake Added a README.